-Each self storage property that was contributed to our operating partnership or one of its subsidiaries by a PRO continues to be managed by the PRO that contributed the property, including those controlled by Mr. Nordhagen, our chairman and chief executive officer, and Mr. Howard, one our trustees, and those in which Mr. Van Mourick, one of our trustees, has an interest.
+Other than with respect to SecurCare, which is no longer a PRO as of March 31, 2020, each self storage property that was contributed to our operating partnership or one of its subsidiaries by a PRO continues to be managed by the PRO that contributed the property, including those controlled by Mr. Howard and Mr. Minar, who are five percent or greater beneficial owners, and those in which Mr. Van Mourick, one of our trustees, has an interest.
+Prior to the closing of the SecurCare merger, as described under "-Internalization and Acquisition of SecurCare and Related Acquisition of DLAN Corporation" above, Mr. Nordhagen, our executive chairman and former chief executive officer, and Mr. Cramer, our executive vice president and chief operating officer, had interests in SecurCare.
 Each PRO has entered into a facilities portfolio management and sales commission agreement with our Company with respect to its contributed portfolio together with asset management agreements for each property.
-Each of our non-independent trustees is party to a facilities portfolio management and sales commission agreement and various asset management agreements or controls or is an investor in an entity that controls a party to such agreements.
-The asset management agreements include payments of supervisory and administrative fees and expense reimbursements to SecurCare, Northwest and Optivest.
-For the year ended December 31, 2018, supervisory and administrative fees of \$6.4 million, \$2.8 million, and \$2.1 million were paid to SecurCare, Northwest and Optivest, respectively.
-Of these supervisory and administrative fees paid to SecurCare, Northwest and Optivest, Mr. Nordhagen's, Mr. Howard's and Mr. Van Mourick's interests were approximately \$3.4 million, \$1.4 million and \$0.9 million, respectively, excluding their respective share of any costs associated with such fees.
-For the year ended December 31, 2018, expense reimbursements of \$10.1 million, \$4.0 million, and \$4.1 million were paid to SecurCare, Northwest and Optivest, respectively.
+With respect to SecurCare, such agreements were terminated effective March 31, 2020.
+Each of Messrs.
+Nordhagen, Cramer, Howard, Van Mourick and Minar is or was a party to a facilities portfolio management and sales commission agreement and various asset management agreements or controls or is an investor in an entity that controls or controlled a party to such agreements.
+Mr. Warren is also a party to a facilities portfolio management agreement.
+The asset management agreements include payments of supervisory and administrative fees and expense reimbursements to SecurCare, Northwest, Optivest and Guardian.
+For the year ended December 31, 2019, supervisory and administrative fees of \$7.3 million, \$2.9 million, \$2.5 million and \$2.8 million were paid to SecurCare, Northwest, Optivest and Guardian, respectively.
+Of these supervisory and administrative fees paid to SecurCare, Northwest, Optivest and Guardian, Mr. Nordhagen's, Mr. Cramer's, Mr. Howard's, Mr. Van Mourick's and Mr. Minar's interests were approximately \$3.9 million, \$1.8 million, \$1.5 million, \$0.9 million and \$2.7 million, respectively, excluding their respective share of any costs associated with such fees.
+For the year ended December 31, 2019, expense reimbursements of \$11.2 million, \$4.1 million, \$4.5 million and \$5.1 million were paid to SecurCare, Northwest, Optivest and Guardian, respectively.
 Such expense reimbursements between the Company, as property owner, and each PRO, as property manager, are considered customary and do not result in any profit for the PRO.
-Of these expense reimbursements, Mr. Nordhagen's, Mr. Howard's and Mr. Van Mourick's interests were approximately \$5.3 million, \$2.0 million and \$1.7 million, respectively.
+Of these expense reimbursements, Mr. Nordhagen's, Mr. Cramer's, Mr. Howard's, Mr. Van Mourick's and Mr. Minar's interests were approximately \$5.9 million, \$2.7 million, \$2.1 million, \$1.6 million and \$4.8 million, respectively.
 Upon certain retirement events, the management of the properties in such PRO's contributed portfolio will be transferred to us (or our designee) in exchange for OP units with a value equal to four times the average of the normalized annual EBITDA from the management contracts related to such PRO's contributed portfolio over the immediately preceding 24-month period.
 Forms of our facilities portfolio management agreements are filed as exhibits to our SEC filings, available at www.sec.gov.
+With respect to SecurCare, the above referenced fees and reimbursements ceased on March 31, 2020 in connection with the closing of the SecurCare acquisition and internalization transaction.
+For more information regarding the retirement of SecurCare as a PRO, see "-Internalization and Acquisition of SecurCare and Related Acquisition of DLAN Corporation".